-Campaign Nonviolence is sponsored by Pace e Bene, a non-profit organization that partners with individuals and organizations and cultivates active nonviolence to protect human rights, abolish war and nuclear weapons, end poverty and injustice, and heal the planet.
-True to the vision of Dr. Martin Luther King, Jr., Campaign Nonviolence illuminates the need to urgently find peaceful resolutions to conflicts at home and abroad.
+Campaign Nonviolence is sponsored by Pace e Bene, a nonprofit that partners with individuals and organizations and cultivates active nonviolence to protect human rights, abolish war and nuclear weapons, end poverty and injustice, and heal the planet.
+True to the vision of Dr. Martin Luther King, Jr., Campaign Nonviolence illuminates the immediate need for peaceful resolutions to conflicts at home and abroad.

 Campaign Nonviolence Cofounder the Rev. John Dear, author of 35 books and a Nobel Peace Prize nominee

 Following are a few of Campaign Nonviolence peacemaking actions this year: